-Fake News: Court stops EFCC, DSS from arresting Fani-Kayode, Odumakin - Vanguard News Nigeria
+Fake news: Court stops EFCC, DSS from arresting Fani-Kayode, Odumakin - Vanguard News Nigeria

 In a counter move, both Fani-Kayode and Odumakin approached the high court for protection, alleging plot by security agencies to infringe on their fundamental human rights.

-Aside their substantive suit marked FHC/ABJ/CS/49/2019, the Plaintiffs, through their lawyer, Mr. Chukwuma-Umachukwu Ume, SAN, on Monday, filed an ex-parte motion for an order to restrain both the EFCC and other security agencies from taking any action against them, pending the determination of their joint-suit.
+Aside from their substantive suit marked FHC/ABJ/CS/49/2019, the plaintiffs, through their lawyer, Mr. Chukwuma-Umachukwu Ume, SAN, yesterday, filed an ex-parte motion for an order to restrain both the EFCC and other security agencies from taking any action against them, pending the determination of their joint-suit.

 The order was granted by Justice John Tsoho who further fixed February 4 to commence hearing on the matter.